MrGrimod/Apollo-Internet-controlled-rover/README.md

 Apollo
 ===================

-The Apollo is a remote controlled Rover which can be controlled over large distances with almost no delay.
+The Apollo Rover is a remote controlled Rover which can be controlled over large distances with almost no delay.

 ----------